Ajatt-Tools/gd-tools/README.md

 **Tipps**

-- The sentece is stored in the primary clipboard.
+- The sentence is stored in the primary clipboard.
 So if you don't like the suggestions, you can search for some different substring.
 After that you can restore the sentence with a middle click.

 ## gd-pictures
 This script shows the top 5 pictures from Bing images for the given search string.